 Later, for a dose of classic croons, join Yale University's internationally acclaimed a cappella singers, the Whiffenpoofs, from 7:30 – 9 PM for a live performance presented by Pentangle Arts in the Woodstock Town Hall Theatre! $35 for adults, $30 for Pentangle members, $20 for youths under 18.

 SATURDAY, DECEMBER 14…

-Get the little ones ready for a breakfast with Santa they won’t forget!
+Then, get the little ones ready for a breakfast with Santa they won’t forget!
 From 8 – 11 AM, you’ll find a smorgasbord of breakfast-table favorites and Saint Nick at the Little Theatre, a quaint stone building perched atop the Ottauquechee River at 54 River St. Please enter on the east side of the building closest to the bridge. $10 for adults, $5 for children 12 and under.